jayesh-kaza/Java-Assignments/Assignment-2/README.md

 To run--

-javac Panagarams.java
+javac Pangaram.java

-java Panagrams
+java Pangram

    or

-java Panagrams
+java Pangram

 Note: Input should be given in the command line